dmh2000/teams/README.md

      parties may contact Retrosheet at "www.retrosheet.org".
 </pre>

+## Main Program

+The main program runs through all the steps to get this going.
+At each step you can just look at the function being called, find its implementation in the 'teams' directory, and see what it does.

+### Setup

+- have an instance of Mongodb running somewhere you can connect to, and get its connection string.
+- at the top of _main.go_
+  - set the mongodb connection string (_mongouri_)
+  - set the ip address and port (_serveradr_) that the GraphQL server will use.
+This is the address that clients will connect to for GrapQL Queries
+  - set the database name (_database_).
+It defaults to _bb-team-games_, but make sure it unique to your system so you don't step on something important.
+  - if you are running mongodb and this app on the same system, you can probably use _localhost_ for the IP addresses.
+- this required Go 1.16 or later due to changes in ioutil

+## 1. Read Json File

+- a JSON file _teams.json_ is included
+- _teams/read_teams.go_
+  - function _read_teams_
+  - includes type definition of _Team_
+  - read the JSON file
+  - using encoding/json, unmarshal it into Go objects
+  - at this point you have a slice of Team objects

 ## 2. Load it into Mongodb

 - _teams/load_teams.go_
+  - function _DropDatabase_
     - drops the existing database. it does this so the example starts clean every time its run
+  - function _LoadTeams_
     - uploads the []Team slice to the Mongodb server
   - most of this is [boilerplate Golang Mongodb](https://docs.mongodb.com/drivers/go/)
     - create a client
     - connect to mongodb